 Tosho Knife Arts

-It all happens at this lower-level shop, open since summer with the veteran knife team at the helm.
+It all happens at this shop.
 Ivan comes from a culinary background, working both as a chef and a professional knife sharpener who started his own company, Fonseca Sharpening.
 Friends put Ivan in touch with Olivia, who went to chef school in New York and later taught knife skills classes at Good Egg in Kensington Market.

 "We met at a coffee shop," Olivia tells me, "and he sat down an unrolled this amazing set of Japanese knives right there.
 They all looked brand new, even though he used them every day."
 Needless to say, Olivia was impressed, and the two starting working together to own their own shop.

 Tosho is the realization of that pursuit, named for the Japanese word which Olivia says means both a knife master, as well as the wound incurred from a knife.

 She gives me a mini tour of the space (which is where skills classes and workshops are also held) and I'm impressed at the seeming level of artistry and architecture that goes into each instrument.

 Olivia explains the HRC scale (Rockwell hardness scale) and notes the benefits of shaping knives by hand, as opposed to by machine.
 "With a machine," she says, "you're applying a lot of heat.
 And especially if you're not quenching that heat--say, with cold water--it can be bad for the knife.

 It won't hold the edge as long and you also run the risk of removing too much steel.
 When you do it by hand, there's greater attention to detail."

 The knives at Tosho start at around $100 (its big Christmas seller, for example, was its Mitsuaki-T paper knife for $120), right up to the Konosuke Honyaki carbon steel knife made with urushi lacquer for over $3,000.